Computer history - 2000

 The Children's Online Privacy Protection Act became effective on April 21, 2000.

-Young Filipino students released the ILOVEYOU e-mail virus that began infecting computers and spreading over the Internet starting on May 4, 2000.
-The virus became one of the most costly viruses ever, estimated causing over $10 billion in damage because of the steps involved in cleaning a computer after it was infected.
+Young Filipino students released the ILOVEYOU e-mail virus, which began infecting computers and spreading over the Internet starting on May 4, 2000.
+The virus became one of the most costly viruses ever, estimated to cause over $10 billion in damage because of the steps required to clean the virus.

 The resume virus was announced to be wild on Friday, May 26, 2000.

 On June 24, 2000, U.S. President Bill Clinton made the first ever Presidential webcast.
-In it, he announced a USA.gov that citizens can use to search all government resources.
+In it, he announced a USA.gov, which citizens can use to search all government resources.

 The video 405 was released in June 2000.
-The video was widely considered to be the first viral video.
+The video is widely considered to be the first viral video.

 Internet Explorer 5.5 was released in July 2000.